 b.
 The voltage to close the left contacts is 13.8

-****For those doing a lot of commuting with short cycles of stop & go, it may help to reset things a bit higher.
+****For those doing a lot of commuting with short stop & go type of riding, it may help to reset things a bit higher.
 Note that with the following settings & longer touring, you might use up battery water faster.
-Those with sealed batteries may see SLIGHTLY less battery life.
-For commuting use: Right contacts closure at 15.1; left at 14.3; the average value to be 14.7
+For commuting use: Right contacts closure at 15.1; left at 14.3; the average value to be 14.7.

-17. Check the battery charging with a voltmeter, on a fully charged battery, using the engine at around 4000 or even 5000 rpm.
+15. Check the battery charging with a voltmeter connected to the fully charged and known good battery, using the engine at around 4000 rpm, headlight ON.

 It is possible to do the above procedure in a much more simplified manner, with some practice.
 You need a clean D.C. supply that is adjustable.
 An old headlight for a load (good half of a hi/lo beam lamp with one side burned out is fine).

-Adjust the power supply so the lamp turns on and off at the appropriate voltages.
-A full
+Adjust the power supply and mechanicals of the VR (you've already cleaned the contacts), so the lamp turns on and off at the appropriate voltages. https://bmwmotorcycletech.info/testingvoltageregulators.htm

-Schematic diagram of the Bosch mechanical voltage regulator.
+I made a schematic diagram of the Bosch mechanical voltage regulator, it is below.
 Note that versions have been made with and without R1 and R2, if either is missing, a jumper is used.
 The choke is used to reduce electrical noises from arcing at the contacts.
 The solenoid relay contacts are shown in UNenergized position, which it will be, key off, or at quite low rpm.

-There are SEVERAL Bosch mechanical voltage regulator versions.
+There are SEVERAL VERSIONS of the Bosch mechanical voltage regulator.
 My below sketch shows TWO resistors.
-NOT ALL did, as the coils were wound differently on some (I suspect Bosch subcontracted some too).
+NOT ALL them both, as the coils were wound differently on some (I suspect Bosch subcontracted some too).
 R2 may be jumpered, that is, missing.
 R1 has also been variable.
-In fact, R1 may also be missing.
+R1 may also be missing.

 When the top contacts are touching (always, until diode board small diodes output is high enough), the GEN lamp output puts a small current into rotor DF, through direct connection, or, via R1.
 The choke is in parallel with R1 if it exists as such.
 When output of the small diodes is high enough, the GEN lamp extinguishes in the usual manner, as ~+12 volts is across both sides of the lamp.
 At the same time, the arm is pulled downwards, as enough voltage to the coil, even via R2 as the current dropping resistor, exists.
 When the arm is pulled downwards, the rotor is grounded, through the choke to D-.
 The choke smoothes the leading edge of any dirty waveform, as the lower contacts separate, and the arm and upper contact touch, feeding a reverse current to the circuit, tending to remove spikes.
 The method used, a choke, in a series circuit, is much safer than using a capacitor, which could short and fail.
 For the choke, shorting is not awful, and if it OPENED, the alternator would still energize, via the coil and R2 and R1.

-Earlier (mechanical) regulators, such as on the /2:
+Earlier (mechanical) regulators, such as in the /2 era:

-The /2 voltage regulator VOLTAGE regulating portion is a vibrating contact arrangement, that usually needs little but a bit of cleaning, burnishing, & then adjustment for the voltage setting.
+The /2 voltage regulator VOLTAGE regulating section is a vibrating contact arrangement, that usually needs little but a bit of cleaning, burnishing, & then adjustment for the voltage setting.
 This is a triple contact arrangement.
 The two contacts that you find CLOSED are the ones needing the most careful attention ...do NOT change the gap! ....do NOT excessively remove contact material.
-The contact not closed need only have a very light cleaning, but should be shiny.
+The contact not closed need only have a very light cleaning and it should be shiny.

-For the entire unit: Without proper loads & an adjustable bench power supply & current & volt meters, adjustment should be left to just adjusting the voltage...even though the entire regulator has adjustments for contact gap, pressure, & pole gap.
+Without proper loads & an adjustable bench power supply & current & volt meters, adjustment should be left to just adjusting the voltage when it is mounted on the motorcycle.
+This is even though the regulator has adjustments for contact gap, pressure, & pole gap.

-You need a fully charged known GOOD battery with the fluid level somewhat above the plates, to begin with.
-With the regulator & battery normally connected, start the engine.
+You need a fully charged KNOWN GOOD battery.
+If a flooded type of battery, the fluid level in all cells should be somewhat above the plates to begin with.
+With the regulator & battery normally installed & connected, start the engine.
 As you raise the RPM the reverse current contacts will close, & after the rpm rises somewhat more, the generator should begin charging the battery.
 I suggest the headlight be turned off for this adjustment check, then turned on & the check repeated.
 These two voltages should be within a tenth or two tenths of each other ....but you will have to raise the rpm some to overcome the headlight drain.

 The 'voltage you adjust for' will depend somewhat on the battery type.
-Assuming it is a common flooded motorcycle battery, I would adjust for, at high rpm, about 7.2 volts.
+Assuming it is a common flooded motorcycle battery, I would adjust for, at high rpm, 7.2 volts.
 You need to raise the rpm slowly, watch the BATTERY terminal voltage rise; it should not keep rising but stabilize at 7.2 volts.
-The battery will be charged enough for practical purposes if the voltage is above 7.0; but above 7.3 will tend to overcharge the battery, below 6.8 the battery will not ever get fully charged PROPERLY.
+The battery will be charged enough for practical purposes if the voltage is at least 7.0; but above 7.3 will tend to overcharge the battery, below 6.8 the battery will not ever get fully charged PROPERLY.
 Some books, such as an old Clymers, might tell you that if the battery was disconnected, the voltage will likely rise a few tenths to as much as 8.0 volts ...or some such wording.
-I don't like that test, as the generators can produce a fair amount of electrical noise, confuse some types of voltmeters, have the regulator get confused electrically ...etc....and, in the real world, the charging voltage is what you need to know, WITH a battery.
+I don't like that test, as the generators can produce a fair amount of electrical noise, confuse some types of voltmeters, have the regulator get confused electrically ...etc. ....and, in the real world, the charging voltage is what you need to know, WITH a battery.

-If you are anal about this, the final check on the regulating voltage should be done with the regulator in its can/box, mounted in the normal position; ride the bike so everything is fully heated to normal temperatures.
-After a 10-20 mile ride check the battery voltage at high rpm.
+If you are anal about this, the final check on the regulating voltage should be done with the regulator in its can/box, mounted in the normal position.
+Ride the bike so everything is fully heated to normal temperatures.
+After a 20 mile ride check the battery voltage at high rpm.

 05/18/2011: Clarify a few details.
 NO real changes of importance.